Tennessee Value-Added Assessment System

 - TVAAS Restricted-Access Site provides reports for teachers, principals and administrators.

 - TVAAS Public Site provides school and district level reports for parents and the public.

-Both sites provide detail on value-added methodology, descriptions of each report, instructions on how to compare the performance of different schools and systems, and in-depth learning tutorials.
+Both sites provide detail on value-added methodology, descriptions of each report, and instructions on how to compare the performance of different schools and systems.

 1. TVAAS measures student growth, not whether the student is proficient on the state assessment.

 For example, a student who is behind academically may show significant academic growth but not be proficient on the end of year test.
 Another student may also not be proficient on the end of year test, but not show any growth.
 The teacher added a lot of value to the first student’s academic development (and increased their likelihood of being proficient in 6th grade), and little value to the second student’s academic development.
 TVAAS allows educators to consider their students’ achievement (their score on the end of year assessment), as well as their growth (the progress students make year to year).

 2. Low-achieving students can grow and their teachers can earn strong TVAAS scores.

 When students grow more than expected, that growth is reflected in a teacher’s TVAAS score – regardless of whether the student earned below basic, basic, proficient or advanced on the state assessment.
 For example, Treadwell Middle School in Memphis had low entering achievement in middle school math (students performed in the 33rd percentile compared to their peers across the state), yet they were among the top 20% of schools in the state on growth in 7th and 8th grade math in 2013-14.